What is Tableau? Read our review

 - The functionality offered is growing rapidly and it is expected that they will be able to compete with the traditional enterprise BI suppliers within two years.

 - The product can be ‘easily implemented’ in all organizations and often runs alongside existing BI solutions.

 - The service and customer support is delivered digitally, with an online help desk, forums, and an extensive set of instructional videos.

 Where does Tableau find itself in the market?

 Tableau Software has quickly made a name for itself in the BI market as a provider of self-service BI solutions with the desired functionality.
 The tool is especially popular with medium-to-large organizations who want to meet the increasing user demand for simple and user-friendly BI solutions.

 Oftentimes, several Business Intelligence solutions are present within these organizations.
 The question is how organizations can connect both worlds permanently.

 We see Tableau as a very good match to fill the need for ‘self-service BI’.
 With the advent of new releases, it is likely that within a few years Tableau, in terms of functionality, will no longer lag behind the traditional players in the market.
 With the Intelligent Insights BI & Analytics app, you can see at a glance where Tableau is now in the BI field and you can also see the other players you can consider.

 Tableau reviewed and compared to other BI tools

 If you’re considering purchasing Tableau or if your end users are already working with Tableau, then it’s good to make a thorough assessment.
-Independent research, like Passionned Group’s Business Intelligence Tools Survey, 2019 can help you.
-If you have any other BI solutions in-house, the Survey Tool can show you at a glance where the functionality of the packages may or may not overlap.
+Our independent research has led to us developing a thorough, in-depth comparison app of BI solutions: Intelligent Insights.
+If you have any other BI solutions in-house, the Insights app can show you at a glance where the functionality of the packages may or may not overlap.
 The various tools are compared to each other on almost 200 aspects.
 This app can be ordered through our website.

 Should you buy Tableau?